 Phone call tracking reveals another layer of value.
 Many customers call directly from directory listings without visiting your website.
 Use unique phone numbers for major directories to track these conversions.
 You might discover that certain directories drive more phone leads than your website.

 Don’t forget to measure reputation metrics.
-Average review ratings, review velocity, and sentiment analysis provide insights into how directories impact your brand perception.
+Average review ratings, review velocity, and sentiment analysis show how directories affect your brand perception.
 A steady stream of positive reviews from directory users can transform your business’s online reputation.

 Let’s talk about where businesses consistently mess up with directories.
 The biggest mistake?
 Set-and-forget syndrome.
 Creating a listing and never updating it is worse than not being listed at all.
 Outdated information frustrates customers and signals to search engines that your business might be closed.

-Duplicate listings create massive problems.
+Duplicate listings create big problems.
 Maybe you moved locations, changed your business name, or had an overzealous employee create multiple profiles.
 These duplicates confuse search engines and dilute your SEO authority.
-Regular audits prevent this issue from spiralling out of control.
+Regular audits stop this issue from spiralling out of control.

 The fix requires patience and documentation.
 Create a spreadsheet tracking all known listings, including URLs, login credentials, and last update dates.
 Then systematically claim and merge or delete duplicates.
 Some directories make this easy; others require multiple support tickets and verification steps.

 Prevention beats cure every time.
 Establish a single point of responsibility for directory management.
 Document your official business information and share it with all employees who might create listings.
-Include directory management in your employee offboarding process to prevent former staff from retaining access.
+Include directory management in your employee offboarding process to stop former staff from keeping access.

 Inconsistent information across directories is SEO kryptonite.
-Even minor variations – “Ltd” versus “Limited,” or including/excluding suite numbers – create confusion that search engines resolve by reducing your visibility.
+Even minor variations, “Ltd” versus “Limited,” or including or excluding suite numbers, create confusion that search engines resolve by reducing your visibility.
 It’s their way of saying, “We’re not sure which information is correct, so we won’t show you prominently.”

 The solution starts with creating a canonical business information document.
 This master document should include every variation of your business name, address, phone number, website, hours, and description.
 Share this with anyone who manages your online presence.